collaborativebioinformatics/Internal_federation_supercomputing_environment/README.md

     SERVER <-->|"job / global state ↔ approved update + metrics"| CC
 ```

 The **model is a pluggable component**.
-Team 6 focuses on the infrastructure around it: environment provisioning, federation, execution, data boundaries, orchestration and reproducibility.
+The SuperFed team focuses on the infrastructure around it: environment provisioning, federation, execution, data boundaries, orchestration and reproducibility.

 ---